PavanChandan29/DataMining_with_R/README.md

 Utilize clustering to identify distinct segments in the data.
 This will help in understanding the different consumer groups or market segments, which can be targeted with specific strategies.

 _Predictive Modeling:_
-Develop logistic regression, and random forest models to predict sales.
+Develop regression, and random forest models to predict sales.
 This will aid in understanding the relationship between different classes and sales, and in forecasting future sales.

 _Model Comparison and Selection:_
 Compare different models based on their performance to select the best model for predicting sales.